zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

 **N.B.** If using `FabricGateway` to manage auth for your service, remove any existing ingress resources for your service.
 You should not have both as an existing ingress could allow unauthenticated traffic to your backend service.

-### Downtime for updates

-Every effort has been made to ensure that making changes to a gateway resource will not result in downtime for your application.
-For any named ingress resource managed by the Gateway, changes will be made `InPlace`, which means that the route will be patched with the changes so can continue to serve traffic while being updated.
-However, due to the potential for Ingress resource name conflicts, routes _may_ change names when a new feature is being enabled (i.e. adding rate limits for the first time, or enabling service whitelisting for the first time).
-The addition of these new feature will cause an Ingress resource to be removed and a new resource to be created.
-Depending on how many changes are happening this could lead to a route being unavilable for a minute or more.
-Typically what will happen here is that any incoming client requests will hit the default route which returns a HTTP 404 response to them to say that the route they are trying to hit is not available.

-#### Mitigation

-  1. Apply these changes in small batches to limit the amount of time that a route is unavailable.
-  1. Apply these changes when a small downtime window is acceptable.
-  1. If integrated with stacksets, there is a cardinality of ingresses per stack, so limiting the number of stacks can limit the amount of ingress changes required.

 ### Dynamic Mode - Externally Managed Services (eg StackSets)

 In Dynamic Mode Fabric Gateway will work with an external operator that manages the creation of [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/).
 This is enabled by setting the `x-external-service-provider` key as per the below example.